raghav-kukreti/raghav-kukreti.github.io/app/README.md

  The HTML is pretty straight forward and having commented heavily, the markup would be easy to read.

  #### CSS
  CSS was compiled through SASS (The libsass compiler was used).
 It first goes through the whole process of normalizing the website (Using [normalize.css](http://necolas.github.io/normalize.css/)) and then the main styles come into play.
 The variables have been defined at the top of the stylesheet and have been used throughout the web page.
-I would advise you ***not*** to view the raw CSS which has been compiled to a compressed form and is hard to read.

  #### JavaScript
  The JavaScript is written by me expect for the smoothscroll script.
 Which starts on `line 295` of the index.html.